Small Business Trends to Watch in 2026 (And How to Adapt)

 7. Micro-Niche Businesses

-Instead of selling several kinds of shoes, a micro-niche may sell only shoes for toddlers.
-This type of business often performs better than general stores.
-Experts predict niche subscription services could reach $97.73 billion in value by 2030.
+Instead of selling several kinds of shoes, a micro-niche might sell only shoes for toddlers - and often outperform general stores.
+Experts predict niche subscription services could reach $97.73 billion by 2030.

 Also Read: